AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

 >[!NOTE]
 >
 > Your administrator can configure auto-adding `@navtitle` attribute to every reference file that you add to a map.
-For more details about configuring auto-adding `@navtitle` attribute, see *Include @navtitle attribute by default* in Install and configure Adobe Experience Manager Guides as a Cloud Service.
+For more details about configuring auto-adding `@navtitle` attribute, view *Include @navtitle attribute by default* in Install and configure Adobe Experience Manager Guides as a Cloud Service.

-Click the Refresh Navigation Title Attribute icon to synchronize the `title` element's and `@navtitle` attribute's values.
+Select the Refresh Navigation Title Attribute icon to synchronize the `title` element's and `@navtitle` attribute's values.

 **Tags**